-Jurien Bay has become a favourite getaway for metro fishers and it’s not hard to understand why.
+Jurien Bay has become a favourite getaway for metro fishers and it’s not hard to understand why, writes Western Anglers’ Scott Coghlan in the latest edition of Scott’s Spots.

 Pink snapper are a Jurien Bay staple, and will be caught across a wide area at times, from the local jetty and marina walls out to much deeper water.
 After storms they will often be in the shallows of the bay and respond well to anchor-and-berley tactics.